Kissaten

-A kissaten (喫茶店), literally a "tea-drinking shop", is a Japanese-style tearoom that is also a coffee shop.
+A kissaten (kanji : 喫茶店, hiragana : きっさてん), literally a "tea-drinking shop", is a Japanese-style tearoom that is also a coffee shop.
 They developed in the early 20th century as a distinction from a café, as cafés had become places also serving alcohol with noise and celebration.
 The first Japanese café opened in Tokyo in 1888, marking the beginning of coffee culture in the country.
-However, it wasn’t until the 1920s that kissaten truly began to flourish, emerging as quieter, more sophisticated spaces compared to traditional cafés.
-A kissaten was a quiet place to drink coffee and gathering places for writers and intellectuals.
+However, it wasn't until the 1920s that kissaten truly began to flourish, emerging as quieter, more sophisticated spaces compared to traditional cafés.
+A kissaten was a quiet place to drink coffee and a gathering place for writers and intellectuals.
 Kissaten were also influenced by European salons, particularly Parisian and Viennese ones, which combined refinement, a studious atmosphere, and a focus on attentive service.
 The founders of the first kissaten adapted these models to Japanese sensibilities, favoring discretion, sobriety, and a subdued ambiance.

 In urban areas, people frequent kissaten for breakfast where they might have "morning service" of thick toast, boiled or fried eggs, a piece of ham or bacon, and a cup of tea or coffee.

 There is also the modern phenomenon of the manga kissa, which is a version of the kissaten with video games, manga and vending machines.

 The revived popularity of kissatens in the 2020s is an example of Showa retro.